 Below is a good response to the situation:

-“I need to address a violation of our terms of service regarding password sharing.
-This policy is in place to protect the security of our service and breaching it could lead to account suspension.
-We recommend upgrading to a multiple devices plan instead.
-For more information on our terms of service, please visit our website.” |
+This policy is in place to protect the security of our service, and continued violations could lead to account suspension.
+To avoid this, we recommend upgrading to a multiple‑device plan.
+For more details, please review our terms of service on our website.” |

 Customer suggests a feature